 We’ll also take a larger vessel across the river to Prince of Wales Fort, established by Danish explorer Jens Monk in 1619, where the Hudson’s Bay Company built one of its original fur-trading posts.
 Churchill became a stopover point for explorers searching for the fabled Northwest Passage and was instrumental in the opening of the Canadian West.
-On occasion, we see polar bears roaming just north of here around Eskimo Point, a rocky promontory jutting out into Hudson Bay.
+On occasion, we see polar bears roaming just north of here around the fort's rocky promontory that juts out into Hudson Bay.

 Ashore, we traverse the tundra on a custom Polar Rover vehicle to another spot near Hudson Bay where we enjoy an outdoor cookout while watching for wildlife.
 Here at the interface of the boreal forest and tundra, we may see snowy owls, Arctic fox and